gsanroma/deeplf/README.md

 Theano 0.8.2

 ## Method
-This method learns transformations of image patches to be used for patch-based label fusion (*Coupe et al. Patch-based Segmentation using Expert Priors: Application to Hippocampus and Ventricle Segmentation.
+This method learns transformations of image patches to be used for multi-atlas patch-based label fusion (*Coupe et al. Patch-based Segmentation using Expert Priors: Application to Hippocampus and Ventricle Segmentation.
 NeuroImage, 54(2): 940–954, 2011*).

 It uses a deep neural network to compute non-linear embeddings.